Fast weak-KAM integrators for separable Hamiltonian systems: Appendix: Proof of the a priori compactness Proposition

-\begin{proof}[proof of lemma \ref{lm2}] Recall now that $L$ is periodic both in time and in space and that its Euler-Lagrange flow is complete.
+\begin{proof}[proof of lemma \ref{lm2}] Recall now that $L$ is periodic both in time and in space and that its Euler--Lagrange flow is complete.
 As in the previous lemma, assume $L>0$.
 Let $\Gamma$ and $\Gamma'$ be as in the previous lemma, and $\gamma$ be a minimizer such that $|\gamma(0)-\gamma(t)|/t\leqslant \Gamma$.
-The curve $\gamma$ is then a trajectory of the Euler-Lagrange flow.
+The curve $\gamma$ is then a trajectory of the Euler--Lagrange flow.
 Let moreover $0\leqslant a\leqslant a+1 \leqslant t$.
 Finally, by superlinearity of $L$, let $A(1)$ be given by Equation \eqref{eq:suplin}, such that $L(t,x,v)\geqslant |v|-A(1)$.
 We therefore obtain that, with the notations used in the previous proof,

 Therefore, there is at least one point $s_0\in [0,1]$ such that